In this section

 What is Warfarin and how does it work?

-Warfarin is a medication used to prevent your blood from forming clots.
+Warfarin (also known as Coumadin) is a medication used to prevent your blood from forming clots.
 It works by blocking your body’s ability to make vitamin K-dependent clotting factors in the liver.
-These factors are needed for your body to form clots.
+These factors are needed for your body to form clots when you bleed.

 How do I know my Warfarin is working?

-At each visit to the AC Clinic, a lab test known as an INR will be administered.
-INR stands for international normalized ratio.
-It is used to determine the amount of time it takes your blood to clot while taking warfarin.
+At each visit to the AC Clinic, a lab test know as an International Normalized Ratio (INR) will be performed.
+The INR is used to determine the amount of time it takes your blood to clot while taking warfarin.
 Your required dose of warfarin will depend on this value and your goal INR range.
 If you fall below your goal range, your blood may be too thick, which could increase the chances of a clot forming.
 If your result is above your goal INR range, your blood may be too thin, which could increase your risk of bleeding.
-INR lab results are ready within one minute, which enables an AC pharmacist to make quick dosage adjustments while you are still at the Clinic.
+INR lab results enable pharmacists to make dosage adjustments while you are here for your visit.
 When used correctly, warfarin is safe and effective for patients.

 What are DOACs (Direct Oral Anticoagulants) and how do they work?